Vancouver is a growing foodie destination, with a growing list of gourmet places providing inventive food with a chip on its shoulder.

 Seigo Nakamura owned eight restaurants in Miyazaki, Japan, before visiting Vancouver in 2007 and thinking that, given the city’s passion for global food and healthy living, it would be an appropriate place for his first international restaurant.

-Miku’s chefs have perfected harmonizing the textures and flavours of this flame-seared speciality, which Nakamura introduced to Canada.
+Miku’s chefs have perfected harmonizing the textures and flavours of this flame-seared specialty, which Nakamura introduced to Canada.

 Miku’s service attitude is based on ningenmi, a Japanese term for someone who exudes sincerity, thoughtfulness, and passion.